Here’s what accurately reported finished goods inventory helps you do:

 - Determine profitability

 Those are three very good things.
-And they all improve when you invest in tightening up your finished goods inventory process and reporting.
+And they all improve when you invest in tightening up your finished goods inventory process and reporting (see what is inventory).

 So let’s get down to business.
 Here’s what finished goods inventory is, how to calculate it, and why it's one of the best types of inventory out there.